alexsmbaratti/alexsmbaratti/README.md

 - Android

 You can check out some of my programming projects here on GitHub, or [visit my website](https://alexsmbaratti.com) to learn more about me and what I do.

+I also have a [blog](https://blog.alexsmbaratti.com) where I write about technology, development, and anything else that comes to mind.